Skip to main content

 VEDA: Vermont Economic Development Authority

-Vermont Employment Growth Incentive program (VEGI): a payroll-based growth incentive program which became law in Jan.
+Vermont Employment Growth Incentive Program (VEGI): a payroll-based growth incentive program that became law on Jan.
 1, 2007

 Vermont Income of a Nonresident Estate or Trust: the sum of the following items as long as they are required to be included in federal adjusted gross income: